Finding the Space to Start and Open a Coffee Shop Business

 Finding the space to open a coffee shop, cafe, or a coffee drive-thru stand can be daunting.
 Don't be surprised if it takes you months or even a year to find to the perfect location in your vicinity.
 The location needs to be right, as does the space – and you have to be able to get it at the price that works for you and your budget.
 In reality, there is a very small space that all of these elements come together for you and your concept (see graphic and arrow below).
 Therefore, planning out your business matters before you set off searching for that “perfect spot” – as with anything, perfect may not come at the right price or have the right location.

 In fact, consider the graphic below.
-Here you will find the “general” area that you would look to open a coffee business.
+Here you will find the “general” area that you would look to open a coffee shop.
 This area might be the general vicinity of where you live – and may represent your driving range, time constraints, property rentals, pricing, etc. In this general space, any number of business will thrive – the question is finding the most ideal spot for starting your coffee shop.
 In the next spot, you've closed in on the area which you would like have your coffee shop.

 You've determined through your market research observations, and analysis of the market and competitors, property prices, etc., that within this area, you believe your business should be in.
 Of course, some spots or commercial spaces are better than others – so the idea now is to find the right spot within this area.